tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 2 Thu 6/5/25
 We cycle back and  analyze the code line-by-line to obtain a deeper understanding both of Javascript and of React Native.
+We also experiment with asking LLMs to help us understand the code.

 Then we look at the Design document and learn [how to layout components nicely](../notes/component_layout.md) in React Native.

-By the end of the week everyone should be able to create simple interactive Mobile Apps and to explain how they work, line by line.
+By the end of the week everyone should be able to create simple interactive Mobile Apps from scratch, and by proper prompting of LLMs, and to explain how they work, line by line.
 [Running React Native Locally](../notes/runningRNlocally.md)